MaximeAgez/pylcaio/README.md

 * Includes matching of ecoinvent and EXIOBASE to Impact World+
 * Can accept capitals-endogenized version of EXIOBASE
 * Includes regionalized characterization matrices for use with Impact World+

+If you are just interested in the default hybrid database (if you do not want to or cannot run the code) you can find it here: https://zenodo.org/record/3890379

 The software is still under development but has already 2 operational versions.